ETH-PBL/Matrix_ToF_Drones/README.md

 python Flight_visualizer.py
 ```

-the resulted generated videos will be save to the folder VisualizerResults in the following format:
+The generated videos will be saved to the folder VisualizerResults in the following format:

 <p align="center">
 <a href="https://github.com/ETH-PBL/Matrix_ToF_Drones">